 \subsection{Problem Statement}

-Let $\den$ be an uncertain point in $\Delta\subset\BRn$, where both its distribution and support set may be unknown.
-The objective of this example is to construct the Cartesian product of closed intervals in $\BRn$ (`$n$-cuboid') $C$ of minimal $n$-diameter $W$, while being large enough to contain the uncertain point $\den$ in its $i$-th coordinate with probability $1-\ep_{i}$; see Figure \ref{Fig:ExampleRP} for an illustration.
-The task resembles the problem of finding the smallest ball containing an uncertain point \cite[Sec.\,2]{GartWelzl:2001}, except that here the coordinates are constrained independently.
+Let $\den$ be a random point in $\Delta\subset\BRn$, whose distribution and support set are unknown, but sampled values can be obtained.
+The objective in this example is to construct the Cartesian product $C$ of closed intervals in $\BRn$ (`$n$-cuboid') of minimal $n$-diameter $W$, which is large enough to contain the point $\den$ in its $i$-th coordinate with probability $(1-\ep_{i})$.
+The setting is illustrated in Figure \ref{Fig:ExampleRP}.